mjsamberg/courses/webdev/javascript/rest/rest.md

 In a RESTFul web API, the body of the request is a JavaScript object.

 The HTTP response uses HTTP similarly.
-HTTP status codes are used to indicate if any errors occurred.
+HTTP status codes are used to indicate if any errors occurred (like any page, it will return a ```200``` series response if everything is good or a ```400``` or ```500``` error if something is wrong).
 The response body will contain a JavaScript object with the data requested (and typically some metadata as well such as the number of records returned).
 On the next page we will put this process together completely and build a working API call.

+## JSON
+I've mentioned JSON a few times.
+JSON, short for JavaScript Object Notation, is a way to take JavaScript objects and arrays and convert them into a text format that can be transmitted via HTTP or stored in a file.
+[JSON uses curly braces for objects and brackets for arrays](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) and can store complex data structures as a text block.
+A simple object would be something like this:

+	{ 'name': 'Mark Samberg' }

+You could store this in a variable, i.e.

+	var person = { 'name': 'Mark Samberg', 'institution': 'North Carolina State University'}

+In your JavaScript, you could reference variables ```person.name``` and ```person.institution``` to get at this data like any object.

+A more structured example may look like this:

+	var person = {
+	  "firstName": "Jonathan",
+	  "lastName": "Freeman",
+	  "loginCount": 4,
+	  "isWriter": true,
+	  "worksWith": ["Spantree Technology Group", "InfoWorld"],
+	  "pets": [
+		{
+		  "name": "Lilly",
+		  "type": "Raccoon"
+		},
+		{
+		  "name": "Spot",
+		  "type": "Cat"
+		}
+	  ]
+	}

+You'll see the item ```pets``` which is an array containing Jonathan's pets.
+Within each element of the pets array is an object containing a name and a type. therefore, the code:

+	for(var i = 0; i < person.pets.length; i++){
+		console.log(person.pets[i].name + " the " + person.pets[i].type);
+	}

+would output:

+	Lilly the Raccoon
+	Spot the Cat